defi-os/Issues/readme.md

 Backend(Web3)
 ---------------------------------------------
+1) Verify that claim rewards is working as should with Abhishekh
-1) Build core rust functionality to allow variable length context(Priority:Low)
+2) Build core rust functionality to allow variable length context(Priority:Low)